MarkDickinson/mvs38j_utils/mvs38j/README.txt

                   eventhub_test_program.txt - demo program and the
                   only documentation at this point

+GETMAXCC.txt    - I needed code to scan the return codes of all prior
+                  jobsteps in a batch job.
+It was hard to track down how to do that for mvs3.8j so saved here so I don't lose it.
+                  This is how to get that info, to be usefull you would need to put it into a program that made decisions on that information :-)

 IPLINFO.txt     - I wanted more info logged that the default reason
                   for ipl the OS provides (which we have all disabled anyway).
 This records the ipltime, ipl volser and cuu